gms1/HomeOfThings/docs/DEVELOP.md

 An optional footer can be added which begins one blank line after the body or the description.
 A footer for a braking change must contain "BREAKING CHANGE" and a description or issue reference, e.g.: "BREAKING CHANGE Fixes #13"

-> NOTE: release commits should follow the convention: "release: <project-name> version <new-version>"
+> NOTE: release commits should follow the convention: "release: <project-name> version <new-version>" or "release: all version incremented"
 ## commands

 ### build/lint/test/format commands